Dan enjoys writing about the origins of the most popular holidays from around the world.

-Interestingly, Thanksgiving began as a very religious ceremony with the Pilgrims but, much like Halloween or even the celebration of Christmas, the religious aspects have faded somewhat.
-Thanksgiving is perhaps more closely related to Easter in this respect; while it remains a day of prayer, thanking God, the secular aspects have grown to many people.
+Interestingly, Thanksgiving began as a very religious ceremony with the Pilgrims but, much like Halloween and even Christmas, the religious aspects have faded somewhat.
+Thanksgiving is perhaps more closely related to Easter in this respect; while it remains a day of prayer and thanking God, the secular aspects have grown for many people.

-The painting above is entitled "The First Thanksgiving" and was done by Jean Leon Gerome Ferris circa 1912-1915.
+The painting above is entitled The First Thanksgiving and was made by Jean Leon Gerome Ferris circa 1912-1915.

 While it certainly gives the feeling of that first Thanksgiving, it is not historically accurate.
-The pilgrims clothing is incorrect, the Wampanoag did not wear feathered war bonnets (certainly not at a friendly feast) and would not have been sitting on the ground.
+The pilgrims' clothing is incorrect; the Wampanoag did not wear feathered war bonnets (certainly not at a friendly feast) and would not have been sitting on the ground.
 In addition, it appears that bread is being served, but all flour was long gone by that time and there would have been no bread available.

 The Pilgrims Thanksgiving Feast

-In September of 1620 a small (very small by modern standards) ship named the Mayflower left Plymouth, England bound for the new world.
-Aboard were 102 passengers; some looking to make a new life for themselves where they could practice their religion in peace and some looking for prosperity and riches.
+In September of 1620, a small (very small by modern standards) ship named the Mayflower left Plymouth, England, bound for the New World.
+Aboard were 102 passengers—some looking to make a new life for themselves where they could practice their religion in peace, and some looking for prosperity and riches.

-It was a treacherous crossing with violent storms that kept them from their intended destination of on the Hudson River.
+It was a treacherous crossing with violent storms that kept them from their intended destination on the Hudson River.
 Come December, after 66 days at sea, the ship finally made landfall far from where it should be, and dropped anchor off the tip of Cape Cod.
-A month later, the Mayflower crossed the bay, where the pilgrims (as they are now known) began the work of building the the colony of Plymouth.
+A month later, the Mayflower crossed the bay, where the pilgrims (as they are now known) began the work of building the colony of Plymouth.

-Thanksgiving Continues And Evolves
+Thanksgiving Continues and Evolves

-In 1789 George Washington issued the first Thanksgiving proclamation by the US government, calling for Americans to express their gratitude for the successful completion of the war of independence and the ratification of the constitution.
+In 1789, George Washington issued the first Thanksgiving proclamation by the U.S. government, calling for Americans to express their gratitude for the successful completion of the war of independence and the ratification of the constitution.

-In 1817 New York became the first state to declare a yearly celebration and it was followed by several more.
+In 1817, New York became the first state to declare a yearly celebration and it was followed by several more.
 Not all—most of the south was still unfamiliar with the custom.
 Momentum was building, though, and it was only a matter of time.

 In the proclamation, Lincoln asked all Americans to ask God to “commend to his tender care all those who have become widows, orphans, mourners or sufferers in the lamentable civil strife” and to “heal the wounds of the nation.”
 It was not yet a national holiday, and every president had to renew it each year, but Thanksgiving was celebrated every year on the last Friday of November for many years after Lincoln's proclamation.